 - Retaliation Prohibited.
 Retaliation against an individual for reporting suspected discrimination, participating in an investigation of discrimination, or opposing discriminatory practices is strictly prohibited.
 Any member of the College community who retaliates against another for doing so may be subject to discipline under Policy 2-2 Student Corrective Action or Disciplinary Action or Policy 4-2 Employee Corrective and Disciplinary Action.

 - Corrective Action and Disciplinary Action.
 A student who violates this policy may be subject to corrective action or disciplinary action up to and including expulsion.

 Statement of Accountability and Responsibility

 The President, through the Vice President for Academic and Student Affairs and the Student Affairs Officer, shall be responsible for enforcing student-focused policies and procedures.
-The Vice President for Academic and Student Affairs or their designee shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The Vice President for Academic and Student Affairs or designee shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 SFCC Governing Board approved: 3/20/08

 Revised and SFCC Governing Board approved: 4/26/17